 f you have just added a script, you will automatically be forwarded to the script page, and just click “Add scene” to begin.

-If the script already have been added, you click on Scripts in the side bar menu.
+If the script already has been added, you click on Scripts in the sidebar menu.

 To start writing, add the scene number and the scene heading, then the other information – as much or as little as you need.

 Add characters/cast and sets